ARCHITECTURAL WINDOWS and MECHANICS of VISION

 Sections of the windows cause stratification of the view.
 Windows show views in three references: The higher view (above the horizontal eye level or head level), the middle view (within the nominal cone of vision) and the lower view (eye and the head both bend downward).
 The stratification of view becomes obvious when working some distance away (typically equal to one human height measure) from the window.
 A person working close to the face of a window may get all three views from a mid level opening.
 The strata are more pronounced in windows with horizontal baffles as the shading component.

-Higher view from the upper section of a multi-storey building shows up only sky, a very static view.
+Higher view from the upper section of a multi-story building shows up only sky, a very static view.
 But higher view in a low rise building shows upper parts of surrounding buildings, mid portions of trees, and horizon, a slightly changing view, but not strong enough to cause any distraction.
 Mid level views on busy streets, are distracting due to continuously moving objects outside, and varying illumination and reflections in the interior space.
 Mid level views from any floor are ergonomically not exerting for most tasks.
 Low level view from upper floors show up the grounds, gardens, lower terraces, water bodies, etc. All of these surfaces very strongly reflect the changes in solar illumination, shadows, moving objects, etc. The ceiling surfaces become extremely vivid due to the upward reflections, not an ideal proposition for bed rooms, rest rooms and hospital wards.

 A fully stretched floor to ceiling window shows all the three views concurrently, and as a result there is no stratification of the view.
 The strata can be supported or diffused, by including or avoiding the horizontal elements in window design.